 This means that the vast majority of programmes will continue to receive EU funding across the programme's lifetime.
 In addition, UK organisations can continue to bid for new grant funding under the current MFF.

 More information on the continued UK participation in EU Programmes can be found at the following website link.

 1.1 National Context

-This priority axis aims to increase participation in the labour market and thereby improve social inclusion and mobility.
+This priority axis aims to support skills for growth.
 It will support activities through: